Friday COVID-19 update: N.C. cases approach 14,000; Guilford records its 38th death

 • According to state health officials, Guilford County has reported 553 cases of COVID-19 and 38 related deaths as of Friday's report.
 That's an increase of 17 new cases since Thursday and three more deaths from the coronavirus.

 • As of 3 p.m.
-Thursday, the Guilford County Department of Public Health said it has been notified of 551 cases of the coronavirus and 36 deaths.
-County health officials also said 117 people are hospitalized for treatment of COVID-19 and another 228 people have recovered from the virus.
-Those numbers should be updated sometime Friday afternoon and again on Monday.
+Friday, the Guilford County Department of Public Health said it has been notified of 576 cases of the coronavirus and 37 deaths.
+County health officials also said 121 people are hospitalized for treatment of COVID-19 and another 250 people have recovered from the virus.

 In the Triad: The number of COVID-19 cases and deaths in counties surrounding Guilford continues to rise slowly.
 As of Friday, according to state health officials, Alamance County has reported 149 coronavirus cases and three deaths, Davidson County has 199 cases and 10 deaths, Forsyth County has 353 cases and five deaths, Randolph County has 307 cases and five deaths, and Rockingham County has 38 cases and two deaths.